José Joaquim Cardoso de Melo Neto: Political life

-The win by the Aliança Liberal made even stronger the ties from its various areas, including the Democratic Party.
+The win by the Liberal Alliance made even stronger the ties from its various areas, including the Democratic Party.
 The process of preparing an armed movement got intensified after the murder of João Pessoa, which took place on July 26, 1930.
 On October 24, it took place Washington Luís's deposition in Rio de Janeiro, leaving the govern to be composed by three official-generals from the army, whom which decided to give the post to general Hastínfilo de Moura, commanding officer of the second Military Region.
 Having governed provisionally the state for only four days, (until October 28, 1930), the general composed sort of a council, of which members of the Democratic Party were part of.
 During this period, which became known as "the 40 days government", general Hastínfilo de Moura got replaced by José Maria Whitaker, Plínio Barreto and, finally, captain João Alberto Lins de Barros.
-Cardoso de Melo Neto became the mayor of São Paulo, capital os the state of São Paulo.
+Cardoso de Melo Neto became the mayor of São Paulo, capital of the state of São Paulo.